-Aligned with the Network Strategic Plan (link), the objectives below describe the mutually agreed upon expectations for participation in the network:
+Aligned with the Network Strategic Plan (Appendix A), the objectives below describe the mutually agreed upon expectations for participation in the network:

-- 1.1 Conduct cross-center collaborative projects with broad CPCRN investigator engagement focused on: - evaluating the implementation of existing CPC strategies in varying settings (e.g. FQHCs) - developing, testing, and implementing new evidence-based interventions - 1.2 Each CPCRN Workgroup and Collaborating Center will contribute multiple products including, but not limited to: - Presentations at national and local conferences - Publications - One or more collaborative grant submissions - Toolkits - Training materials - 1.3 Develop and sustain engaged relationships with community partners, particularly those engaged with underserved populations. - 1.4 Conduct and publish at least one scoping / systematic review or commentary related to EBI adoption, where relevant and appropriate to workgroup activities. - 1.5 Bring substantive expertise to the work of national and state government, non-profit organizations, agencies and coalitions (e.g., Roundtables), and other stakeholder audiences. - 1.6 Serve on the board or advisory/steering committee of an organization or coalition whose work relates to CPCRN, when applicable - 1.7 Collaborate with community partners, practitioners, or organizations on scientific presentations and/or publications, when applicable - 1.8 The Coordinating Center will facilitate increased visibility of the network's contributions and expertise within academic and non-academic channels.
+- 1.1 Conduct cross-center collaborative projects with broad CPCRN investigator engagement focused on: - extending the knowledge base of processes that facilitate the translation of evidence into practice - evaluating the implementation of existing cancer prevention and control strategies in varying settings (e.g. rural, FQHCs) - developing, testing, and implementing new evidence-based interventions - exemplifying partnership and action research, for example by supporting and furthering the missions of collaborating social service/public health organizations. - reaching underserved populations to: reduce the prevalence of cancer risk factors and cancer risk in communities; increase the impact of cancer screening; improve the health of cancer survivors, and/or reduce health disparities. - 1.2 Each CPCRN Workgroup and Collaborating Center will contribute multiple products including, but not limited to: - Presentations at national and local conferences - o Conduct at least 2 presentations annually on CPCRN, including CDC and NCI presentations. - Publications - Have one paper or a major symposium (e.g., highlighted panel or coordinated papers) accepted per year on the activities of the full CPCRN.
+Suggested conferences are the CDC Cancer Conference when offered and/or at least one other national conference. - Publish at least one paper annually on the progress and contribution to population cancer control (e.g. workgroup formation, partnership building process, methods, outcomes). - Conduct and publish at least one scoping / systematic review or commentary related to EBI adoption, where relevant and appropriate to workgroup activities. - One or more collaborative grant submissions - Toolkits - Training materials - Success stories - 1.3 To utilize CPCRN expertise and to further develop CPCRN collaboration, CPCRN investigators will consider and/or recommend network members for external committees (e.g. ACS Guideline Committee) and collaborative authorship opportunities such as books and reports.

+Community Engagement

+- 1.4 Develop and sustain engaged relationships with community partners, particularly those engaged with underserved populations. - 1.5 Bring substantive expertise to the work of national and state government, non-profit organizations, agencies and coalitions (e.g., Roundtables), and other stakeholder audiences. - 1.6 Serve on the board or advisory/steering committee of an organization or coalition whose work relates to CPCRN, when applicable

+- 1.7 Collaborate with community partners, practitioners, or organizations on scientific presentations and/or publications, when applicable - 1.8 The Coordinating Center will facilitate increased visibility of the network's contributions and expertise within academic and non-academic channels.

+Capacity Building and Career Development

-- 1.9 Develop, implement, and disseminate high quality training experiences and materials to relevant organizations - 2.1 Engage junior faculty, post-doctoral fellows, and students in the work of the network - 2.2 Build a social and professional community of CPC-focused implementation science researchers - 2.3 Attend and present at relevant implementation science meetings
+- 2.1 Develop, implement, and disseminate high quality training experiences and materials to relevant organizations - 2.2 Engage junior faculty, post-doctoral fellows, and students in the work of the network - 2.3 Build a social and professional community of cancer prevention and control-focused public health and implementation science researchers - 2.4 Attend and present at relevant cancer prevention and control science-related meetings.